BespokeAppDev/note-taker/README.md

-note-taker repository
+Note-Taker Repository

-record, transcribe and summarize conversations using the Whisper API
+Records,transcribes and summarizes conversations using the Whisper API.

-Overview

-The Note-Taker repository is a powerful tool designed to streamline the process of recording, transcribing, and summarizing meetings using the Whisper API.
-This system captures audio directly from a GUI interface, converts it into text, and generates concise summaries.
-It enhances productivity by providing clear and accessible documentation of meetings, making it ideal for efficient knowledge management and analysis.
+The Note-Taker repository is designed to streamline recording, transcribing, and summarizing meetings using the Whisper API.
+This system captures audio directly from the GUI, converts it into text, and generates summaries.
+We will integrate with CRMs to allow for quick uploads and client tracking.

 Features